pitygiusz/NYC-Citibike-Predictor/README.md

 # NYC-CitiBike-Predictor

-This is a production-ready demand forecaster for the NYC Citi Bike network, developed as a full-stack web application.
+This is a basic demand forecaster for the NYC Citi Bike network, developed as a full-stack web application.

 **Live Demo:** [Citibike AI](https://citibike-usage-ai.onrender.com/)